 8221.
-In a power of attorney for property, a principal may delegate to an attorney-in-fact general powers to act in a fiduciary capacity on the principal's behalf with respect to all lawful subjects and purposes or with respect to one or more express subjects or purposes.
+In a power of attorney for property, a principal may grant to an attorney-in-fact powers to act on the principal's behalf with respect to all lawful subjects and purposes or with respect to one or more express subjects or purposes.